 - April 15 – 100 percent of funds raised

 Are my donations refundable?

 No. By law, all gifts and contributions (whether given personally or from churches, family, and friends) are non-refundable.

 Is Crown College a Yellow Ribbon School?

-Yes we are a Yellow Ribbon school and funds are available for those whose tuition costs excede the VA private school cap.
+Yes, we are a Yellow Ribbon school and funds are available for those whose tuition costs excede the VA private school cap.
 Please contact the Registrar’s Office for details.